How to track Google Discover in real-time

 I will focus on Google Analytics (GA) but it’s pretty much the same for a lot of the other web analytics services.
 Some “intelligent” aggregation will skew your perspective and therefor mislead you.
 Google Analytics for example will aggregate pretty much all referred clicks from www.google.com (and other TLDs) as “google / organic”.
 In the end you won't know if your traffic came via Google Search or Discover.

-After applying the filter described in figure 1 you will see something similar to the screenshot on top of this article.
+After applying the filter described later on you will see something similar to the following screenshot.
 Users from Google Discover will show up as

 com.google.android.googlequicksearchbox/ while traffic from

 Changing your Google Analytics settings might result in data loss and/or interrupt an otherwise continuous row of data.
 Proceed at your own risk!
 To mitigate risk I would recommend to clone your current in-production analytics view and apply the filter only on the copy.